jessykim/star-WARs-card-game/README.md

 ## Planning Materials
 - Whimsical
-  - [Link](https://whimsical.com/war-card-game-PC6HNmG7g4ARFu5GctUNBG) to materials, such as my user story, pseudocode, and wireframes for the game
+  - [Link](https://whimsical.com/war-card-game-PC6HNmG7g4ARFu5GctUNBG) to materials, such as the user story, pseudocode, and wireframes for the game

 ## Screenshots of the Game 📸 (TBD)